Skip to main content

 If the created constant line is outside the visible axis range, use the ExtendAxis property to extend the axis and include the constant line into the visible axis range.

-The following example creates two constant lines for the value axis:
+The following example creates two constant lines for the value axis and one line for the argument axis:

 <DxChart Data="@forecasts">